 Selecting the "Music" folder and then clicking the "Select This Folder" button will display the Add Storage Location

 dialog.
 Note that the current path to the selected folder is displayed.
 If this is not the desired

 folder, clicking the Browse button will return you to

 the Roon file browser for you to choose a folder local to the device

-that is running the Roon Core.
+that is running Roon Server.
 Notice that you have options to import iTunes content and Playlists on this screen.
 Roon can also ignore the content of folders where the path contains a pattern matching those listed in the Ignored Paths field.

 In the Roon file browser, click the Add Network Share at the bottom of the browser.

 You may also need to type something (likely 'workgroup') into the Workgroup field, depending on your configuration.